solerante/cdda-tiled-extension/readme.md

 Import tilesets installed in CDDA folder by name.
 Takes a bit of time.

 File > Import CDDA Map
-Import a CDDA map by it's path, based on imported tileset.
+Import a CDDA map by its path, based on imported tileset.
+Must have imported tileset.
 Takes a bit of time.

 (with Tiled map open) File > Export As... > CDDA map format "Export" the current map "for CDDA" (that's a stretch).